High Bay LED Lights

 They can be if that is the voltage in your space.
 If you purchase a commercial light with a 100-277V driver, then it is equipped to handle 120V automatically.

-If I Could Supply 120V or 277V to My Fixture, Which Is Better?
+If I Could Supply 120V or 277V to My Commercial LED Lighting Fixtures, Which Is Better?

 First, 120V is safer.
 So, if your main concern is safety, choose 120V.